Hamza417/Felicity/README.md

 **Felicity Music Player** is released as open source software under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html) license, see the [LICENSE](./LICENSE) file in the project root for the full license text.

+## History

+Felicity as a whole project is a continuation of my first ever programming project [Beatz](https://github.com/Hamza417/Beatz) which I tried to do back then solely for learning and getting used to building.